 What if I can't pay now?
-Click on the "Pay Your Tax Bill" icon on IRS.gov for more information about these additional options.
+Go to IRS.gov/Payments for more information about your options.

-Apply for an online payment agreement to meet your tax obligation in monthly installments if you cannot pay your taxes in full today.
-Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. • An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
-Use the Offer in Compromise Pre-Qualifier to confirm your eligibility.
+- Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
+Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - Use the Offer in Compromise Pre-Qualifier (IRS.gov/OIC) to see if you can settle your tax debt for less than the full amount you owe.